 A JOURNEY THROUGH AN IN VITRO FERTILIZATION (IVF) CYCLE

 Cameron John Mullinder‘s birth in late 2006 was a milestone.
 His mother, Louise Brown, was the first in vitro fertilization (IVF) baby in the world, born in England in 1978.
 Her birth generated a firestorm of criticism.
 His birth was a mere curiosity.
 Louise Brown’s conception by combining sperm and egg in the laboratory caused great fear that science has outpaced morality, that humankind has exceeded forbidden boundaries.
-Yet now, 30 years later, IVF is part of the treatment options offered by most full-service infertility programs.
+Yet now, more than 40 years later, IVF is part of the treatment options offered by most full-service infertility programs.
 Thousands of babies have been born following IVF.
-In the U.S. alone in 2013, more than 175,000 IVF procedures were performed, resulting in more than 50,000 babies.
 The doom and gloom that this method of conception created about unintended defects have given way to the recognition that it has helped countless couples achieve their life-long dream to become parents to healthy children.

 What is in vitro fertilization (IVF)?

 In Vitro (Latin) means “in the glass” or “in the laboratory”.
 In vitro fertilization means “fertilization in the laboratory”, or the procedure in which the sperm and eggs are placed together in the laboratory and fertilization occurs, resulting in fertilized eggs (embryos).